tedgrubbs/Rust_Logger/README.md

 ## `log` - `coll` and `name`
 When you upload a new directory for the first time you must specify the `--coll` option followed by a collection name.
 This will tell `log` where to upload this file.
 Subsequent uploads will reuse this collection, unless a new collection is specified.

 You may also specify a specifc name for the upload with `--name`.
-This changes the `upload_path` field in the database.
-Subsequent uploads will default to whatever name was used first- with the current datetime appended.
-If there is no name specified for the first upload, will default to the directory name.
+This changes the `upload_path` and `upload_name` fields in the database.
+Any uploads without `--name` specified will default to the directory name.
+If a duplicate `upload_name` occurs, the server will append the current datetime to this name.

 ## `log` - `update`
 This program feels a lot like git, so there must be the equivalent of a git pull command.
 There is.
 It can be executed by providing the `--update` option.
 When this option is present, `log` will go to the specified collection and download the latest upload from the server.
 These files will then be unpacked into your selected directory.